F04

 Fulgor Milano Oven Sensor Circuit Open or Short

-Display shows an oven temperature sensor error; oven may shut down or refuse to start.
+The display shows an oven temperature sensor error; the oven may shut down or refuse to start.

 Advertisements